For children who are 3 – 5 years old by August 31.

 What parents will get out of the co-op experience:

 Parents also learn from the children’s teacher and the parent educator about how they can best support their child’s learning, both in a class, and in daily life at home.
-By participating in online classes or working with kids in the in-person classroom, they develop a better understanding of their own children and other children: what’s developmentally appropriate, how temperament affects each child, and how social interactions between children play out.
+By participating in online classes or working with children in the in-person classroom, they develop a better understanding of their own children and other children: what’s developmentally appropriate, how temperament affects each child, and how social interactions between children can be nurtured.

 How co-op works: